 We have a duty planner available each day.
 They can talk through your project with you and provide advice on what District Plan rules apply.
 They can also provide advice on the resource consent process, or changes you could make so you don't need resource consent.

-Contact the duty planner on firstname.lastname@example.org or 03 314 0034.
-We can't see you in person at the moment but are able to video call (using zoom).
-If you would like to use this service please email or call us and we will set up an appointment for you.
+Contact the duty planner on email@example.com or 03 314 0034.
+If you would like to talk to a planner in person, this is by appointment only at the moment, so please call us first and we will set up an appointment with you.

 The District Plan contains rules, policies and objectives to manage the use and development of natural and physical resources in the Hurunui.
 The District Plan is a framework which shapes the way our district is developed.
 The District Plan seeks to balance, cultural, environmental and economic interests and make the Hurunui a great place to live.

 You should review the District Plan before undertaking any building work or development of your property.
 This will help you find out whether you can proceed as a permitted activity (i.e. as of right) or whether you need resource consent.

 The Council is required to have a district plan prepared under the Resource Management Act 1991.
 The Hurunui District Plan was made operative on 21 June 2018.

 Click here for a how to guide on the ePlan.

 Changes to the District Plan

 Note the District Plan is not a static document.
 The Council is able to initiate plan changes to update, change, add or remove content.
 The Council is also able to receive and process plan changes from members of the public.
 These changes are publicly notified and you are able to take part and have your say through the submission process.

 A boundary activity can be applied for where a boundary rule (e.g. access to sunlight, setback from the boundary of the neighbours property) is breached and you have written approval from the relevant neighbour.